rbs360/plugin-mango/README.md

-# plugin-mango
+# plugin-phone-example
-Plugin for telephone provider Mango
+Plugin for telephone provider